Curtis Carr completed his fourth season with Merrimack in 2014-15 and first as Associate Head Coach.

 Arriving prior to the 2011-12 season, Carr served as Assistant Coach for three seasons before his promotion to Associate Head Coach in August of 2014.

 In each of the last four seasons, Carr has overseen Merrimack's penalty kill unit, and his presence has certainly been felt.
 He perhaps did his best work with the unit in 2014-15, when Merrimack led Hockey East and ranked fifth nationally with an 88.2 percent success rate.
 Those figures come after the Warriors ranked third in the conference in penalty kill in two of the previous three seasons prior to last winter, boasting an 85.1 percent success rate in 2012-13 after killing off 84.5 percent in 2011-12.
 Merrimack fended off 81.5 percent of opponents' power plays in 2013-14.

+Carr arrived in North Andover after five years with the Youngstown Phantoms of the United States Hockey League (USHL).
 Carr guided Youngstown to a 23-30-7 record in 2010-11 in his first season as Head Coach and General Manager.
-He spent five years in the Phantom organization, also serving as Associate Head Coach and Director of Player Development in 2009-10.
+During his tenure with the Phantoms, he also served as Associate Head Coach and Director of Player Development in 2009-10.